*This post may contain affiliate links, please see my disclosure

 - Overdraft Fees

 - This one can be corrected quickly by getting yourself on a budget.
-Conveniently, this website is ALL ABOUT BUDGETS, and you can simply head over to my Free SMART Budget Course to get yourself started.
+Conveniently, this website is ALL ABOUT BUDGETS, and you can simply head over to my tutorial on How To Budget to get yourself started.

 - You will give every dollar a name, and will always know how much is in your bank account, and WHEN bills are coming through.